 13. Provide Plenty of Scratching Posts

 Scratching posts are a must and if you have room invest in an indoor cat tree, especially if you have an indoor cat.
-Maine Coons love to climb up high and good indoor trees also have spaces to hide, lounge, play,
+Maine Coons love to climb up high and good indoor trees also have spaces to hide, lounge, play, and scratch.
+I’ve reviewed some excellent examples here.

 14. Somewhere to Hide